 Another often discussed blue carbon ecosystem in Taiwan is the relatively well-studied mangrove area distributed along the western coast.
-Given the mangrove wetlands locates between rivers downstream and the coastline, mangroves also play a crucial role in carbon sequestration.
+Given the mangrove wetlands locates between rivers downstream and the coastline, the mangrove trees also play a crucial role in carbon sequestration.
 Owing to their high productivity (Bouillon et al., 2008), the mangroves can store up to 88% of their OC in the deeper sediment (Donato et al., 2011).
 However, multiple reasons could affect the carbon burial rates in different mangrove ecosystems, such as temperature, seasonal differences (Alongi et al., 2004; Van Santen et al., 2007), and hydrological disturbance (Marchio et al., 2016).
 Li et al. (2018) have reported that the carbon burial rates in Taiwan are much lower than the global average rate, which might be resulted from the faster decomposition process.
 On the other hand, deforestation and rapid sea-level rise are major threats to mangroves (Polidoro et al., 2010), causing a 35-86% decline over the past quarter-century (Duke et al., 2007).
 When mangrove areas become fragmented, their long-term survival is at great risk, and their ecosystem services may functionally disappear.
-Consequently, it is important to focus on studying other effective carbon sinks that may help achieve carbon neutrality.
-The current study revealed the high carbon burial rates in the benthic community in the GPSC, which not only extends our knowledge of ecosystem functioning in this area but also improves the understanding of natural carbon storage in a part of the “S2S” system.
+Consequently, it is important to study other effective carbon sinks that may help achieve carbon neutrality.
+The current study revealed the high carbon burial rates of the benthic community in the GPSC, which not only extends our knowledge of ecosystem functioning in this area but also improves the understanding of natural carbon storage in a part of the “S2S” system.

-Moreover, investigating the particle fluxes helps us better understand the transfer and fate of materials loads to the deep-sea ecosystem, which may help develop better research strategies for predicting the potential impacts of climate change.
+Moreover, investigating the particle fluxes helps us better understand the transfer and fate of materials to the deep-sea ecosystem, which may help develop better research strategies for predicting the potential impacts of climate change.

 Conclusion

 In this study, I present the first quantitative analysis of carbon flows within the food webs of GPSC and adjacent slope.
 The LIM model results provided a rare opportunity to study how the canyon affects food web structure compared to the slope habitat.
-Moreover, thisoffereded an insight into the ecosystem functioning of the submarine canyon from the aspect of energy flows and food web characteristics such as total system throughput, energy recycling, and food web maturity.
+Moreover, this study also offers an insight into the ecosystem functioning of the submarine canyon from the aspect of energy flows and food web characteristics such as total system throughput, energy recycling, and food web maturity.

-This is the first food web model study to understand carbon cycling in the GPSC and on the adjacent slope.
-Moreover, it is the first study appliedied he LIM technique in Taiwan.
-There was no significant difference in each OC stock between different sampling seasons.
-However, the standing stocks of each compartment in the two habitats were significantly different.ent The relatively lower biodiversity and faunal carbon stocks in the canyon show that this is a fragile ecosystem under severe physical perturbation.
-The model results revealed that bacteria-related process dominated the canyon head of the GPSC.
+Moreover, it is the first study applying the LIM technique in Taiwan.
+There was no significant difference in the OC stocks between different sampling seasons.
+However, the standing stocks of each compartment significantly differed between the habitats.
+The relatively lower biodiversity and faunal carbon stocks in the canyon show that this is a fragile ecosystem under severe physical perturbation.
+The model results revealed that bacteria-related processes dominated the canyon head of the GPSC.
 By contrast, the higher contribution of fauna in carbon processing on the adjacent slope presents a relatively mature ecosystem.
 In addition, our models revealed a higher carbon burial rate in GC1, indicating that the GPSC not only transports sediment to the deep SCS but functions as an important role in carbon sequestration.
-Our simplified models may ignore the influence of larger size faunas.They effectively quantified the matter and energy transfer across the deep-sea systems, which are notoriously difficult to study.
+Our simplified models may ignore the influence of larger-size faunas.
+Still, they effectively quantified the matter and energy transfer across the deep-sea systems, which are notoriously difficult to study.